timbru31/mms-discord-cookie-bot/README.md

 # Cookie Monster

-> This serverless Discord Bot built using [GEMISIS/discord-bot-cdk-construct](https://github.com/GEMISIS/discord-bot-cdk-construct) serves you stored cart cookies for MediaMarkt and Saturn from a DynamoDB.
+> This serverless Discord Bot built using [GEMISIS/discord-bot-cdk-construct](https://github.com/GEMISIS/discord-bot-cdk-construct) serves you stored basket cookies for MediaMarkt and Saturn from a DynamoDB.

 ## Supported stores